TradeTrust/transferability-tutorial/README.md

 ## Transferring a document

-You will have to sign the document to generate the Token ID and mint the token as well to run the tutorial.
+You will have to sign the document to generate the Token ID and mint the token as well to see the endorsement chain.